panahiparham/react-tutorial/README.md

 <br />

-Here we used a prop called "children" which contains every HTML tag inside this component. since we want to replace the container div with this component, children will contain all of the HTML of our TitleSection, AboutSection and ProjectsSection and we just placed them into our component with,
+Here we used a prop called "children" which contains every HTML tag inside this component. since we want to replace the container div with this component, children will contain all of the HTML of our TitleSection, AboutSection and ProjectsSection.
+We then put all of that HTML into the div tag of this component with,

 ```